adr/madr/docs/examples.md

 ## Long Version

-This longer version of the above ADR adds pros and cons of the options, positive and negative consequences, as well as some more information.
+This longer version of the above ADR adds pros and cons of the options, positive and negative consequences, confirmation as well as some more information (e.g., about the options).

 ````markdown
 ---